-Audit Committees.
-In addition to recommending an independent auditor for each ensuing year, these committees review (1) the overall plan of the annual independent audits, (2) financial statements, (3) audit results, (4) the scope of internal audit procedures and (5) the auditors' evaluation of internal controls.
-These committees are composed exclusively of directors who are not salaried employees of Enova or SDG&E.
+In addition to recommending an independent auditor for each ensuing year, this committee reviews (1) the overall plan of the annual independent audits, (2) financial statements, (3) audit results, (4) the scope of internal audit procedures and (5) the auditors' evaluation of internal controls.
+This committee is composed exclusively of directors who are not salaried employees of Enova or SDG&E.

+Executive Compensation Committee

-Executive Compensation Committees.
-These committees review the salaries and other forms of compensation of executives of Enova and SDG&E and make compensation recommendations to the full boards of directors.
-These committees are composed exclusively of directors who are not salaried employees of Enova or SDG&E.
+This committee reviews the salaries and other forms of compensation of executives and makes compensation recommendations to the full board.
+This committee is composed exclusively of directors who are not salaried employees of Enova or SDG&E.